armory/docs/content/en/docs/installation/armory-operator/op-manifest-reference/armory.md

     - `enabled`: true or false.
     - `channel`: Name of channel to send notifications to.
   - `github`:
     - `enabled`: true or false.
-Note this will enable comments to the PR to allow for more robust feedback information from Dinghy.
-May cause issues with those using custom Github endpoints, as detailed in [this KB article](https://support.armory.io/support?id=kb_article&sysparm_article=KB0010290).
+This enables comments to the PR to allow for more robust feedback information from Dinghy.
+May cause issues with those using custom GitHub endpoints, as detailed in [this KB article](https://support.armory.io/support?id=kb_article&sysparm_article=KB0010290).
 - `webhookValidationEnabledProviders`: List of enabled providers for Webhook validations.
 - `webhookValidations`: Webhook validations list
   - `enabled`: true/false flag to enable this validation.